Ever wondered about household items that are dangerous to dogs?

-People surround themselves with plants when they want to relax their mind and reach their calm-zone.
-Having plants in your house is a great way to re-connect with nature.
+People surround themselves with plants when they want to relax their minds and reach their calm zone.
+Having plants in your house is a great way to reconnect with nature.

 Who doesn't love candles?
 They smell nice, look good, and help you set a certain mood BUT we often forget about candle safety.

 Candle safety is much more than keeping burning candles out of dogs' reach.
 This ultimate home decor item can pose a risk for your pet due to all those different fragrances available.
 Just like plants, certain smells are not desirable, especially any smell that resembles citrus.

 If you can, use flameless candles which can eliminate the candle smoke that can irritate a dog's respiratory system.
 Health before beauty, or simply find a safe balance.

 Although having a fresh orange, grapefruit, and lemon on your table during the whole year looks GREAT, having an artificial one is not that great when you're a pet owner.

 If your canine buddy is an adventurous explorer type, he will come to that fruit sooner or later and eat it.
 Helping your dog recover from eating plastics, or worse, is a long and expensive road.